mechaminds111/WRO/README.md

 <br><br>
 <img src="back1.jpeg" width="250"> <img src="front1.jpeg" width="250"> <img src="left side1.jpeg" width="250"> <img src="right side1.jpeg" width="250">
 <img src="under1.jpeg" width="250"> <img src="up1.jpeg" width="250">
-You can find this robot compleating three circles around the track on our YouTube channel or on this link:
+You can find this robot compleating three circles around the track on our YouTube channel or on this link: [First three laps around the track - walltracking](https://www.youtube.com/watch?v=BhE81YOuBHM)
 <br>
 <br>
 The **Second robot** was an upgraded version on the first one.
 It had a camera and several distance sensors all around it.
 Before we started programming we had to make new wheels and change a few parts.
 Next few pictures show us making new parts: